hashicorp/terraform-website/content/source/docs/enterprise/saml/attributes.html.md

 </saml:AttributeStatement>
 ```

-There is a special-case role "site-admins" that will add a user as a site admin to your private Terraform Enterprise instance.
+There is a special-case role `site-admins` that will add a user as a site admin to your private Terraform Enterprise instance.

 ```xml
 <saml:AttributeStatement>